 The curriculum at Trewirgie is driven by purposeful learning that ensures that our children’s learning has real relevance to themselves and the wider world.
 It enables them to explore real life issues, develop a social conscience and through this contribute towards changing this.
 This is fundamental to the way the curriculum at Trewirgie has been designed and shaped.

 Each term children study a new project that is driven by an essential question.
-Examples of these include: Does a winner always come first?
-Does every child have a voice across the world?
-Animal cruelty; who cares?
+Examples of these include: What will be the next dinosaur?
+Is life fair?
+Where does exploration lead?

 This culminates in a legacy outcome where children hope to ‘make a difference, have an impact and leave a legacy.'
 This approach to learning means that children take a real ownership for their learning.
 The impact of this is that ‘learning sticks’, is durable and lasting.

 We know that the first stage in learning is motivation, as supported by the field of neuroscience.
 Our curriculum has therefore been designed to spark children’s natural curiosity and our approach of open ended investigation and discovery is at the very heart of it.
 This approach of purposeful exploration and investigation increases children’s creativity and brain plasticity which, in turn, helps them to become open to new ideas and be more creative in their own thinking.
 Our curriculum approach ensures that all children, including those with disabilities and SEN, can fully access their learning and achieve.

 Research and, indeed our own practice, shows us that children who are more confident of their learning have the ability to learn faster and learn better.
 They concentrate more, think harder and find learning more enjoyable.
 They do better in their tests and assessments, as our school data shows.